astrostitch/Poke-Fights/README.md

 ### Enemy Pokemon
 The Enemy Pokemon will be choose randomness in the 150 pokemons we have and will have a diferent (higher, equal or less) level than you.
 > The level of the pokemon is based on your level but with a variety of between 0 or 4 level plus
->

 [![imagen-2024-11-11-224147516.png](https://i.postimg.cc/W3Czp1cz/imagen-2024-11-11-224147516.png)](https://postimg.cc/Q9gh0stZ)

 ## Attacks And Damage
 Every turn a pokemon will attack with a random attack based on the level of the pokemon.

+Every Attack will have some stats aswell, that will be:

+> * name
+> * Min Level
+> * damage
+> * type

-The Damage will change by the type of the attack and the pokemons type, will increase if the pokemon is weak in front of the attacks and will decrease if the pokemon is strong against the attacks
+The Damage will change by the type of the attack and the pokemons type.

 Link to Player Attack: [Player Attack](#player-attack).